Shockwave Treatment Therapists

 The latest state-of the-art shockwave therapy is a noninvasive form of treatment that’s becoming more and more common in the field of physical therapy.
 This form of treatment uses ultrasound shockwaves to treat a variety of disorders that cause chronic pain.

-Using pressurized or electromagnetic pulses, your NYC physical therapist can target areas that are causing pain to trigger a healing response in your body.
+Using pressurized or electromagnetic pulses, your Brooklyn physical therapist can target areas that are causing pain to trigger a healing response in your body.

 Extracorporeal shockwave treatment uses pressurized air to induce micro-trauma targeted to a specific location.
 This triggers immune system responses and stimulates healing and repair.
 You may think of it as pushing on a tender spot on your leg — every time you rub that spot, your body sends healing, immune-boosting cells to the area in response to the stimulus.